eruffaldi/wine_vcpp/README.md

 	WINEDEBUG=-all wine cmd /K "c:\\VC\\VC\\vcvarsall.bat x86_amd64 10.0.10150.0 && $1 && exit"

 # CMake
+There are two options: the first is to run cmake outside wine, the second inside wine.
+In the former we define a toolchain that uses wine+cl as compiler, in the latter we use cmake for Windows.

+## Crosscompilation

+This employs two helper scripts (winecl and winelink) that call wine

+## Outside Wine

-CMake, after solving the missing memcmpi_l function, fails due to lack of rc.exe in compiler testing.
+Fails due to lack of rc.exe in compiler testing.
 Compiler testing can be avoided using the variable CMAKE_C_COMPILER_WORKS=1:

          cmake -DCMAKE_CXX_COMPILER_WORKS=1 -DCMAKE_C_COMPILER_WORKS=1 -DCMAKE_BUILD_TYPE=Release